 What more can I say?
 Except, clean up your act.

-A Musical Interlude.
-This is my response to the Ragtag Daily Prompt — Overture.
+Response to the Ragtag Daily Prompt — Laundry.